microsoft/openjdk-docker/README.md

 This repository contains the Dockerfiles for the official Docker images of MSFT Build of OpenJDK.
 These images are officially hosted in the [Microsoft Container Registry (MCR)](https://github.com/microsoft/containerregistry).

-You may also see the image syndicated through [Docker Hub](https://hub.docker.com/_/microsoft-openjdk-jdk).
+You may also see the images syndicated through [Docker Hub](https://hub.docker.com/_/microsoft-openjdk-jdk).

 For more information on how to consume these images, please visit the Microsoft Build of OpenJDK documentation for [Containers](https://docs.microsoft.com/java/openjdk/containers).